 A drink, its packaging and any promotional material or activity should not in any direct or indirect way encourage illegal, irresponsible or immoderate consumption, such as drink-driving, binge-drinking or drunkenness.

-case the Panel considered that the pistol is displayed in a stylised pose and is not depicted as being used to shoot or to cause harm, nor is the pistol a prominent feature on the packaging.
-The Panel agreed that including an image of a gun on packaging
+this case the Panel considered that the pistol is displayed in a stylised pose and is not depicted as being used to shoot or to cause harm, nor is the pistol a prominent feature on the packaging.
+The Panel agreed that including an image of a gun

 The Panel considered whether imagery used on the product suggested any association with sexual activity/success or with immoderate/ irresponsible consumption.
 The Panel could not find any reason why the use of the stylised image of James Bond or

 reference to the wider James Bond brand would lead consumers to believe that the product may suggest an association with sexual success/activity or would encourage consumers to consume the product immoderately or irresponsibly.
 For instance,

 there were no other images on the packaging (such as a woman) which could give rise to this association.
 Accordingly, the Panel did not uphold the product under Code rules 3.2(d) or (f).

 The anti-drink campaign group Alcohol Concern has whinged about the packaging for Kopparberg Frozen Fruit Cider.
 The campaigners claimed that the drink did not make clear that it contained alcohol and that the packaging would appeal to

 youngsters due to similarities with an unspecified popular non-alcoholic drink.

 The complaint was not upheld by the Independent Complaints Panel (ICP), part of the Portman Group, an industry organisation that censors UK drinks packaging.

 The Panel discussed whether the alcoholic nature of the drink was communicated with absolute clarity.
 They found that the word cider and contains alcohol were prominent on the packaging as was the ABV strength.
 Accordingly, the